 How’d he do that?
 Lots of separating in different ways including fractionation via “extraction” where some peptides dissolve in one solvent while others dissolve in another solvent, so you give them a choice (mix both solvents) to kinda bulk separate them.
 He could also use charcoal to absorb some of the aromatic amino acid containing ones.

-This kinda winnowed down the number of overlapping spots or bands he’d end up with when he used his more sensitive methods – a combination of electrophoretic and chromatographic techniques to separate them based on things like charge (in the case of the electrophoresis), size, & solubility in various solvents.
-You might remember some of these techniques from the “peptide fingerprinting” Ingram developed to identify the amino acid swap in the protein hemoglobin that causes sickle cell anemia http://bit.ly/2tGRlvt
+This winnowed down the number of overlapping spots or bands he’d end up with when he used his more sensitive methods – a combination of electrophoretic and chromatographic techniques to separate them based on things like charge (in the case of the electrophoresis), size, & solubility in various solvents.
+You might remember some of these techniques from the “peptide fingerprinting” Ingram developed to identify the amino acid swap in the protein hemoglobin that causes sickle cell anemia http://bit.ly/paulingingram